Auguste Ambroise Tardieu: Scientific work on sexuality and child abuse

 His most famous scientific works were a book on forensic toxicology that became a reference work in this field in the 19th century, and a book on the forensic examinations related to ”assault on decency”, a legal term covering indecent exposure, rape and homosexuality.
 He also wrote a pioneering study on maltreatment against children and he published on the terrible working conditions of young boys and girls in mines and factories.
 A study of copper workers (both child and adult) led to a radical improvement in their working conditions.

 Though Tardieu's textbook on the legal medicine of poisoning was the work that did most to establish him as an authority in his time, for the posterity he is most famous for his forensic study of sexual crimes: Etude Médico-Légale sur les Attentats aux Mœurs. ("Forensic Study of Assaults against Decency").
 The study consists of three parts: the first deals with indecent exposures, the second with rape and the third with "pederasty" (sexual relations between an older and a younger man).
-Written before the term homosexuality was coined, Tardieu sought to identify external signs of committed ”pederasty” which may help the forensic expert present convincing evidence that a crime had been committed to the court of law.
+Written before the term homosexuality was coined, Tardieu sought to identify external signs of committed ”pederasty” which might help the forensic expert present convincing evidence that a crime had been committed to the court of law.
 In so doing, Tardieu discussed the causes of homosexuality, without making them the main purpose of his study.
 He presumed some of the "pederasts" had an inborn inclination, but nevertheless considered the sexual practice in question to be a condemnable vice.

 Tardieu's depiction of the effects of "passive sodomy".
 The caption lists: a funnelled shape, relaxation of the sphincters, incontinence and fissures.